autioch/page-ripper/ripper/readme.md

 ### parsePost
 Function that must be passed in configuration.
 It will be used to extract information from the retrieved post html.

-It will accept three arguments:
+It will be provided three arguments:
  - `cheerio` instance with loaded post body,
  - post url,
  - raw response html body.